 Oppenheimer

-This year’s Best Picture Winner, written and directed by Christopher Nolan, is a striking film that explores a character who has completed actions that make him question a lot of what he already does, what is, what happens next, and related thoughts.
+is a striking film that explores a man who has completed actions that make him question what he has already done, what he is currently doing, and what happens next.
 He stressed that the bomb is not the pain; he just uses it as a way to blame the pain on something.

 The title character is always in a state of trance, with thoughts that reflect his anxiety.
 He is a chara (questions decisions)

-He presents himself by being serious _ like he doesn’t care about the events happening around him, and is just _ with them.
+He presents himself as serious and not caring for the events happening around him, and is just _ with them.
 He’s an amazement to the people around him, not because he is a genius, but because he presents himself as a serious _ who’s able to _.
 On the inside, he is scared and anxious.
 He feels angered by the mistakes of his past and how they have changed his life.

 Matt Damon and RDJ become jealous of him, even though they're in a higher position _ of _ than he is _.